AppSecDev/asoc-bamboo-plugin/README.md

 # Installation and Configuration

 1. Install the plug-in via the Bamboo's administration dashboard.
-After installing the plug-in, it will appear in the list of user installed add-ons:
+After installing the plug-in, it will appear in the list of user installed add-ons.

    ![](https://github.com/AppSecDev/asoc-bamboo-plugin/blob/master/images/Snap1.png)

+2. Via Bamboo's administration dashboard, add the SA Client capability to your server (for local agents), or to you remote agents.
+Specify the path to the Static Analyzer Client Utility.

 # License